Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Interpreting the full spin-orbit Fokker-Planck equation, the full spin-orbit stochastic ODE system and the full Bloch equation

 We now address the kinetic polarization effect.
-To begin with, we note from \cite{DK75} that the fourth term on the rhs of the full Bloch equation, (\ref{eq:new2.44vcdc0}), is that term of (\ref{eq:new2.44vcdc0}) which is responsible for the kinetic polarization part in the Derbenev-Kondratenko formula for the equilibrium polarization.
-Also, we know from our derivation, in Section 9, of the full spin-orbit Fokker-Planck equation that the fifth term on the rhs of the full Bloch equation, (\ref{eq:new2.44vanew}) (and thus the seventh term on the rhs of the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal})), comes from the fourth term on the rhs of (\ref{eq:new2.44vcdc0}).
-Moreover since (\ref{eq:new2.44vcdmfinal}) is the Ito SDE system associated to the Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), the seventh term on the rhs of (\ref{eq:new2.44vvanewfinal}) corresponds to the white-noise terms in (\ref{eq:new2.44vcdmfinal}), i.e., corresponds to the orbital white-noise term ${\cal B}_{orb}(t,Q)\nu(t)$ and to the spin white-noise term $\vec{\cal B}_{spin}(t,Q)\nu(t)$.
+To begin with, we note from \cite{DK75} that the sixth term on the rhs of the full Bloch equation, (\ref{eq:new2.44vcdc0newnew}), is that term which is responsible for the kinetic polarization part in the Derbenev-Kondratenko formula for the equilibrium polarization.
+Moreover we know from our derivation, in Section 9, of the full spin-orbit Fokker-Planck equation that the sixth term on the rhs of the full Bloch equation, (\ref{eq:new2.44vcdc0newnew}), corresponds to the seventh term on the rhs of the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal})).
+Furthermore since (\ref{eq:new2.44vcdmfinal}) is an Ito SDE system associated with the Fokker-Planck equation, (\ref{eq:new2.44vvanewfinal}), the seventh term on the rhs of (\ref{eq:new2.44vvanewfinal}) corresponds to the white-noise terms in (\ref{eq:new2.44vcdmfinal}), i.e., corresponds to the orbital white-noise term ${\cal B}_{orb}(t,Q)\nu(t)$ and to the spin white-noise term $\vec{\cal B}_{spin}(t,Q)\nu(t)$.
 Thus the two white-noise terms in (\ref{eq:new2.44vcdmfinal}) encapsulate the kinetic polarization effect.
 This completes the account of how the full spin-orbit SDE system and the full spin-orbit Fokker-Planck equation encapsulate the kinetic polarization effect.